Council of Elders

 Metis and Inuit staff Members of the Council share cultural teachings and can be called upon to lead Indigenous ceremonies.
 Sacred Indigenous ceremonies serve to develop an understanding of the connectedness between Indigenous spirituality and Catholicity.
 Members of the Council assist in the planning and administering of Catholic celebrations.

-The Council of Elders (right to left)
+The Council of Elders (left to right)

 - Helper Rhonda Metallic-Listuguj Mi’gmaq First Nation/resides in Edmonton, Alberta